 College of Athens requires the Free Application for Federal Student Aid (FAFSA) be completed to determine Title IV eligibility.
 Our school code is: 042719.

 All new, incoming student FAFSAs must be fully completed at least 14 days prior to the first day of classes for any semester.
-Contact Mrs. Cindy Berry, bursar@collegeofathens.edu, for any questions.
+College of Athens offers the following forms of student aid:

 CoA accepts GI Bill®, which can be used to cover tuition costs for eligible veterans.
 If you are a veteran and plan to use GI Bill® to cover tuition and other school costs please contact Mrs. Cindy Berry for more details, bursar@collegeofathens.edu